jasonbrianhall/super_mario_brothers/README.md

-i# Super Mario Brothers Virtualized
+# Super Mario Brothers Virtualized

 This is not a remake.
 This is the original Super Mario Bros. running on a cycle-accurate, virtualized 6502 CPU, complete with emulated PPU and APU behavior.
 Built with GTK3+ for configuration and controls and SDL for input and audio—no video subsystem required—this project is a deep-dive into retro hardware emulation with a minimalist GUI.
 Core Features